What is an Infographic? Infographic Definition + 5 Examples

 1. Decide who is making your infographic

 If you want to make your infographic in-house, you must use the right software.
 This is even more important if you don’t have experience making infographics.
-You want to use a program that makes it easy to design infographics.
+You want to use a program that makes it easy.

 There are a wide variety of tools you can use.
-Here are some of the most user-friendly infographic tools you can use:
+Here are some of the most user-friendly infographic tools:

 - Canva: Canva has a free, built-in infographics section that allows you to design infographics from a template.
 You can input your information and brand style into these infographics to make it unique to your business.